803rd AMXS Assumption of Command

 Maj.
-Kurt Mann, 803rd Aircraft Maintenance Squadron commander, returns a salute to his squadron during an assumption of command ceremony in the Roberts Consolidated Aircraft Maintenance Facility auditorium at Keesler Air Force Base, Miss., Sept.
-9, 2023.
-The 803rd AMXS is responsible for the repair and preventative maintenance of 10 C-130J Super Hercules aircraft operated by the 815th Airlift Squadron.
-(U.S. Air Force photo by Tech.
-Sgt.
-Kristen Pittman)
+Kurt Mann assumed command of the 803rd Aircraft Maintenance Squadron in a ceremony here Sept.
+9.

+The 803rd AMXS is an Air Force Reserve unit within the 403rd Wing and is responsible for the repair and preventative maintenance of 10 C-130J Super Hercules aircraft operated by the 815th Airlift Squadron.

+Lt.
+Col. William Magee, 403rd Maintenance Group commander, presided over the ceremony and spoke of his belief and expectations of what is to come during Mann’s first command.

+“The theme of (Maj.
+Mann’s) entire career so far is ‘top performer,’” said Magee.
+“We racked and stacked his package during the selection process, and he was far and away the best candidate.”

 |Date Taken: